-In December 2020, in connection with the Reverse Recapitalization, the Board approved the 2020 Stock Plan and reserved 12,000,000 shares of Common Stock for issuance thereunder, all of which may be issued pursuant to incentive stock options or any other type of award under the 2020 Stock Plan.
-Selected employees, officers, directors, and consultants are eligible to participate in the 2020 Stock Plan.
-The purpose of the 2020 Stock Plan is to enable us to offer competitive equity compensation packages in order to attract and retain talent, and align the interests of management with those of stockholders.
+The 2020 Stock Plan reserves 12,000,000 shares of Common Stock for issuance thereunder, all of which may be issued pursuant to incentive stock options or any other type of award under the 2020 Stock Plan.
+Selected employees, officers, directors, and consultants of the Company are eligible to participate in the 2020 Stock Plan.
+The purpose of the 2020 Stock Plan is to enable us to offer competitive equity compensation packages in order to attract and retain talent and align the interests of management with those of stockholders.
 The 2020 Stock Plan is administered by the Board.
-The exercise prices, vesting periods, and other restrictions are determined at the discretion of the Board, except that the exercise price per share of stock options may not be less than 100% of the fair market value of the Common Stock on the date of grant.
-Stock options expire ten years after the grant date, unless the Board sets a shorter term.
-Stock options granted to employees, officers, directors, and consultants generally vest over a four-year period.
+The exercise prices, vesting periods, and other restrictions are determined at the discretion of the Board, except that the exercise price per share of stock options granted to employees, officers, directors, and consultants generally vest over a four-year period.
 If an option or award granted under the 2020 Stock Plan expires, or is terminated, forfeited, repurchased, or cancelled, the unissued shares subject to that option or award shall again be available under the 2020 Stock Plan.

-As of December 31, 2021, the Board granted 4,940,546 stock options and rights to restricted stock awards under the 2020 Stock Plan, and 7,059,454 shares remained available for future grant.
-As of December 31, 2020, the Board granted rights to 1,507,062 restricted stock awards under the 2020 Stock Plan.
+As of December 31, 2022, the Board has granted a total of 10,944,777 stock options and rights to restricted stock awards under the 2020 Stock Plan, and 1,055,223 shares remained available for future grant.